sparkflows/sparkflows-docs/docs/authentication/sso/saml-okta-configurations.rst

 Fire Insights can be Configured with SAML 2.0 okta as below.

-Fire Insights SAML oneLogin Configuration
+Fire Insights SAML okta Configuration
 ====================

-Fire Insights can be Configured with SAML 2.0 OneLogin as below.
+Fire Insights can be Configured with SAML 2.0 okta as below.

-Go to folder ``conf/sso.saml.properties`` file:
+Go to folder ``conf/okta.saml.properties`` file:

 Add below information from newly created application in oneLogin: